JoeMrCoffee/OurNoteOrganizer/README.md

 ### Installation

-The easiest way to begin using OurNoteOrganizer is to run a git clone, then using Docker and Docker Compose run 'docker-compose up' in the main directory.
+The easiest way to begin using OurNoteOrganizer is to run a Git clone, then, using Docker and Docker Compose, run 'docker-compose up' in the main directory.
 This will auto install and run an Apache + PHP web environment along with another MongoDB environment.
 Parameters such as the DB password can be adjusted in the docker-compose.yml file as desired.

 NOTE: If the DB password is adjusted, the login parameters in the web environment also need to be adjusted.
 This can be done by editing the mongologin.ini file: